-- original counsel of record shall be held to represent the party for whom counsel appears unless the Court permits said counsel to withdraw from the case.
-Counsel may obtain permission only upon joint motion to substitute counsel or upon a written motion served on opposing counsel and the client before the Court acts.
+LR83.2.16(13) Continuing Representation, Withdrawals, Substitution of Counsel.
+The original counsel of record shall be held to represent the party for whom he or she appears unless the Court permits him or her to withdraw from the case.
+He or she may obtain permission only upon joint motion to substitute counsel or upon a written motion served on opposing counsel and the client before the Court acts.
 If other counsel is not thereby substituted, the motion to withdraw shall contain the present address of the client and the client's telephone number if the client can be reached by telephone.
-The motion shall contain a certification by counsel that the client has been notified of all deadlines and pending court appearances.
-The certificate of service accompanying the motion shall indicate that it was served on the client by certified mail or an affidavit shall be included stating why such service has not been made. - (14) Additional Counsel.
-Where counsel has appeared for any party, other counsel may appear for the same party only: - (A) Upon motion of counsel of record for that party, or motion consented to by additional counsel; or - (B) Upon motion, after counsel for the party has been permitted to withdraw or has died, or is incapacitated, or cannot be found; or - (C) Upon motion of a party after notice to counsel of record and a hearing thereon.
+The motion shall contain be accompanied by a certificateion of service, including a statement by counsel that the client has been notified of all deadlines and pending court appearances; The certificate of service accompanying the motion shall indicate that it was served on both the client by certified mail and opposing counsel, or an affidavit shall be included stating why such service has not been made.

+LR83.2.11(14) Additional Counsel.
+Where counsel has appeared for any party, other counsel may appear for the same party only:

+- (A) Upon motion of counsel of record for that party, or motion consented to by <a href="https://her.no.ndm.ndm.no.ndm.ndm.no.ndm.ndm.no.ndm.ndm.no.ndm.ndm.no.ndm.ndm.no.ndm.no.ndm.no.ndm.no.ndm.no.ndm.no.ndm.no.ndm.no.ndm.no.n - (B) Upon motion, after counsel for the party has been permitted to withdraw or has died, or is incapacitated, or cannot be found; or - (C) Upon motion of a party after notice to counsel of record and a hearing thereon.

-(15) Appearances by Law Students.
+LR83.2.12(15) Appearances by Law Students.

-(A) Limited appearances by law students, if the person on whose behalf the student is appearing has consented to that appearance in writing and the supervising lawyer has also approved the appearance in writing, are allowed in any civil matter in which a fee is not provided for or could not reasonably be anticipated.

-- (B) The written consent and approval referred to above shall be filed in the record of the case and shall be brought to the attention of the Judge. - (C) The supervising lawyer must personally be present throughout the proceedings and shall be responsible for the manner in which they are conducted. - (D) Prerequisites to Law Student Appearances
+- (A) Limited appearances by law students, if the person on whose behalf he or she is appearing has consented to that appearance in writing and the supervising lawyer has also approved the appearance in writing, are allowed in any civil matter in which a fee is not provided for or could not reasonably be anticipated; and in a criminal matter on behalf of an indigent defendant. - (2) An eligible law student may also appear in any criminal matter on behalf of the United States with the written approval of both the prosecuting attorney or his or her authorized representative and the supervising lawyer.
+Insofar as practicable, the legal services of law students in criminal practice shall be divided equally between prosecution and defense. - (B) The written consent and approval referred to above shall be filed in the record of the case and shall be brought to the attention of the Judge. - (C) The supervising lawyer or the prosecuting attorney must personally be present throughout the proceedings and shall be responsible for the manner in which they are conducted. - A.(D) Prerequisites to Law Student Appearances